unixwzrd/text-generation-webui-macos/README.md

  * Slowly removing information on CUDA as it is not relevant to macOS.

   **Updated Installation Instructions** for libraries in the [oobabooga-macOS Quickstart][1] and the longer [Building Apple Silicon Support][2]

-GGML support is in this release, and has not been extensively tested.
-From the look of upstream commits, there are some changes which must be made before this will work with Llama2 models.

 If you want the most recent version, from the oobabooga repository, go here: [oobabooga/text-generation-webgui][3]